martinjelinek/golemiokotlin/README.md

 # Golemio Kotlin KMM Library

-Golemio Kotlin is a Kotlin Multiplatform Mobile (KMM) library for accessing air quality data.
-It allows developers to retrieve air quality information from various sources using a unified API.
+Golemio Kotlin is a Kotlin Multiplatform Mobile (KMM) library for accessing Prague open data from Golemio API.
+It implement most of the [API documentation](https://api.golemio.cz/docs/public-openapi/) GET methods and provides the data in kotlin data structures.

-## Features

-- Retrieve air quality data from different stations.
-- Easy-to-use API for integrating air quality data into your Kotlin Multiplatform projects.
+This project has been developed as a diplomat thesis on Faculty of Informatics and Statistics, Prague University of Economics and Bussiness.

 ## Usage
 #### API Key